sveniu/ephemeral-storage-setup/README.md

 To inspect a system, use `lsblk --json --output-all | jq .`

+Note: It's perfectly fine to use persistent disks too, like the volumes provided by AWS EBS, for example.
+Just make sure the model and size filters match.

 ### Partitioning

 Each ephemeral disk gets one partition that fills the disk.
 The only reason for